BobTheShoplifter/Socket-mysql-boilerplate-client/README.md

 ## Server

-The [server](https://github.com/BobTheShoplifter/Socket-mysql-boilerplate) made for this client.
+The client made for this[server](https://github.com/BobTheShoplifter/Socket-mysql-boilerplate).

 ## Authors